UPAC REQUESTOR HANDBOOK

 3.3.3.2.
 Information to be Submitted with Request Form

-- UPAC expects that a requestor provide as much detail as possible regarding the need for the travel allocation.
+• UPAC expects that a requestor provides as much detail as possible regarding the need for the travel allocation.

-- Information describing the travel experience should be provided as part of the requesting materials.
-This information should be confirmed by the travel experience provider.
+• Information describing the travel experience should be provided as part of the requesting This information should be confirmed by the travel experience provider.

-- A roster of all students intending on participating in the experience.
-All students who request travel funding must commit to the trip by submitting their name as part of a roster with the original request.
+• A roster of all students intending on participating in the All students who request travel funding must commit to the trip by submitting their name as part of a roster with the original request.

-- An estimate of the round-trip mileage to the location if using fleet or personal vehicles.
+• An estimate of the round-trip mileage to the location if using fleet or personal

 3.3.3.3.
 Transportation Regulations

-- UPAC will consider funding up to seventy-five (75%) of each approved transportation costs.
-(Total transportation costs include, but are not limited to, Airfare, Bus Tickets, Personal Mileage, Rental Vehicles, etc.)
+• UPAC will consider funding up to seventy-five (75%) of each approved transportation (Total transportation costs include, but are not limited to, Airfare, Bus Tickets, Personal Mileage, Rental Vehicles, etc.)

-- The Student Travel Registration Form is required to be submitted to 201 HUB-Robeson Center no less than three (3) business days prior to your date of departure.
-The form will be attached to your allocation results email and is also available in 201 HUB-Robeson Center, the ASA Office 240 HUB-Robeson, or online at http://studentaffairs.psu.edu/hub/studentorgs/.
+• The Student Travel Registration Form is required to be submitted to OrgCentral no less than three (3) business days prior to your date of departure.
+The form will be attached to your allocation results email.
 In order to be considered complete, refer to the form for the documentation required for each student traveling, regardless of UPAC funding.
 Once this form has been submitted and approved, your UPAC allocation letter will be released to the ASA Office.
 Failure to submit the form prior to your date of departure will have an impact on the funds being released as well as the ability to be reimbursed for any travel-related expenses, regardless of UPAC funding.

 3.3.3.4.
 Travel Deposits/ Reservations